Research and reports

 Simply Business runs an annual competition to support small businesses to set up or grow their business.
 Business Boost gives away a cash grant to one winning business that captures our judges imagination.

 You can register your interest now and be the first to know about how you can win funding for your business.
-We’ll be open for applications in summer 2022.

 A range of startup business grants are available depending on the sector you want to go into.
 For example: